Seeing China's Belt and Road

 Notă biografică

-Edward Schatz is Professor of Political Science and the Director of the Centre for the European, Russian, and Eurasian Studies at the Munk School of Global Affairs & Public Policy, University of Toronto.
+Edward Schatz is Professor of Political Science and the Director of the Centre for European and Eurasian Studies at the Munk School of Global Affairs & Public Policy, University of Toronto.
 He is the author of Slow Anti-Americanism: Social Movements and Symbolic Politics in Central Asia (2021), Modern Clan Politics (2004), as well as the editor of Paradox of Power: The Logics of State Weakness in Eurasia (2017) and Political Ethnography: What Immersion Contributes to the Study of Power (2009).
 Rachel Silvey is Professor of Geography and Planning and Director of the Asian Institute, Munk School of Global Affairs & Public Policy, University of Toronto.
 Her work has been published in the fields of migration studies, cultural and political geography, gender studies, and critical development studies.
 Her research has focused on migration, gender, and development in Indonesia, as well as Southeast Asian migration to the Gulf States and North America.
 She iscurrently researching labor migration associated with BRI projects in South East Asia, as well as the migration regimes associated with the expansion of plantations in South East Asia.